cycneuramus/homelab/.github/README.md

 ### NOTE

-The Nomad job definitions will contain references to various sensitive environment and configuration files which are not included in this repository.
+The Nomad job definitions will contain references to various environment and configuration files which are either not included in this repository or have had sensitive values encrypted with [sops](https://github.com/getsops/sops).